ACTIVISTS’ TECHNIQUES

 That is exactly what the right wing wants.

-Chip Tucker is an English professor at UVA.
-He has been active in Charlottesville Center for Peace and Justice since its founding in the 1980’s.
+Author: Chip Tucker is recently retired from the English Department at University of Virginia.
+He has been active in the Charlottesville Center for Peace and Justice since its founding in the 1980s.
 A devoted Quaker, he was one of the last conscientious objectors drafted into civilian alternative service by the US government.

 TEN WAYS TO STAGE AN INEFFECTIVE DEMONSTRATION